Points of Pride

 Support services: A student to faculty ratio of 12:1 ensures personal attention in small classes.
 Hundreds of students receive additional tutoring through the Center for Personalized Instruction, Writing Center, and Office of Disability Resources.

-Educational access: True to its mission of making a college education accessible, Madonna has outreach centers in Gaylord, Macomb, and southwest Detroit, where the underserved and disadvantaged attend classes.
+Educational access: True to its mission of making a college education accessible, Madonna has outreach centers in Gaylord, and Macomb.

 Affordable: More than 80 percent of the student body receives scholarships and grants.